Comparison

 Quick verdict

-Hyperliquid and GMX are different enough that fees alone are the wrong comparison.
-The bigger question is order-book execution versus GMX's liquidity-pool model.
+Hyperliquid and GMX are different enough that headline fees are only the start.
+The bigger decision is whether you want order-book execution with maker/taker behavior or GMX's pool-backed model with price impact, borrowing, funding, and keeper/network-fee mechanics.

 Best fit

-• Hyperliquid: active order-book perp traders who care about maker/taker execution.
+• Hyperliquid: active order-book perp traders who care about maker/taker execution, visible depth, market-specific funding, and Hyperliquid-native account tools.

 Watch out

-• GMX costs can include open/close fees, borrowing, funding, swap fees, and price impact.
+• GMX costs can include open/close fees, borrowing, funding, swap fees, price impact, slippage settings, and network fees.

-• Pool-based and order-book execution behave differently during volatility.
+• Pool-backed execution and order-book execution behave differently during volatility, especially when open interest or pool balance is one-sided.

-• Compare execution quality and liquidity for the specific market you trade.
+• Compare execution quality and liquidity for the specific market, chain, collateral asset, and order size you plan to use.

 Fee model